 Affordable housing.
-We’ve heard this theme throughout the campaign.
+We’ve heard about this issue time and time again.

 Having a safe and stable place to live can help all of us lead productive and healthy lives.

 But we’re not hearing enough about the social and economic benefits of another type of housing: supportive housing.

 Supportive housing allows people who may need on- or off-site mental health or addictions supports to live independently in the community.

 These supports are multidisciplinary and can include a social worker, nurse, occupational therapist, psychiatrist, peer support worker and addictions specialist.

 Supports can also be socially-based such as homemaking and personal care, financial literacy, life skills and employment support.